NAS

 Then: Discovery is broken but SMB itself is fine.

-Action: Use the direct UNC path; create a DHCP reservation for the Unraid server; do not chase discovery services.
+Action: Use the direct UNC path; create a DHCP reservation for the Unraid server; see NAS not visible checks before chasing discovery services.

 If: Failure only on a work-managed laptop.